 Uptakes – They are four in numbers and collect hot dirty BF gas from the furnace.

-Useful volume – It is the inner volume of the blast furnace between a plane through the centerline of the taphole and the stockline level.
+Useful volume – It is the inner volume of the BF between a plane through the centre-line of the tap hole and the stockline level.

-Volume below tuyeres – It is the inner volume of the blast furnace between the horizontal planes through the centerline of the taphole and the centerline of the tuyere.
+Volume below tuyeres – It is the inner volume of the BF between the horizontal planes through the centre-line of the tap hole and the centre-line of the tuyere.

-Working height of the furnace – It is the vertical distance between the centerline of the tuyeres and the stockline.
+Working height of the furnace – It is the vertical distance between the centre-line of the tuyeres and the stockline.

-Working volume – It is the inner volume of the blast furnace between a plane through the centerline of the tuyeres and the stockline level.
+Working volume – It is the inner volume of the BF between a plane through the centre-line of the tuyeres and the stockline level.